saxanws/github/README.md

 # GitHub Searcher
 ## Description
 This app allow user to serach for github user and show information about their repository, followers, organizations and folowing.
-With this project I was able to practice Redux, how action works, and how to set a global state etc.
+With this project I was able to practice Redux, how action works, navigation, and how to set a global state etc.

 ## Screens